Your Privacy Matters

 1. You already know your actuals, so you don’t need to put effort into generating a forecast

-1. Actuals are immutable – as time progresses more actual data become available, but the actual data for any given time period will not change.
+5. Actuals are immutable – over time more data become available, but the actuals for any given time period will not change.
 Forecasts, however, are constantly overwritten and it is easy to lose track of what they were at the time plans were put together, especially since lead times vary by product

 There are certainly cases where actuals are inadequate: for instance, with new product launches, where there are no actuals; or sporadic spare parts, where mean time between failures (MTBF) models may well be more useful.
 And there are events that planners need to be aware of and allow for that may not be visible in the actuals (sales promotions, patent cliffs, seasonality, etc.) as well as longer term product cycles which may be evident in the actuals (sales growth, decline, etc.).